bryancresswell/linuxServer/README.md

 	2. Next, type `cd /var/www/` and then `sudo mkdir ItemCatalog`.
 Once done, type `cd ItemCatalog` and then type `git clone https://github.com/YOUR_USER/YOUR_REPOSITORY_NAME.git`
 	3. Once done, follow the steps provided by [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps) to set up your Flask app on the server.

-	8.1 **Debugging**
-		1. Take note, there is an error with your app when you receive a 500 Internal Server Error response when you navigate to your home page.
-Try to debug until you get what you are supposed to see.
-Also, do look in the logs at `/var/log/apache2/error.log` to get a better idea of what's wrong.
-		2. While following the steps listed above, there might be times when you run into trouble.
-If you get the error message saying that you do not have a particular module, e.g `ImportError: No module requests found`, type sudo -H pip install <NAME_OF_MODULE>.
-The -H parameter in sudo is to install the package for all users.
-		3. The app might have trouble finding your `client_secrets.json` file, and so simply put the absolute path into your code.
-For example, instead of `client_secrets.json`, type `/var/www/ItemCatalog/ItemCatalog/client_secrets.json`.
-		4. Do not forget to update your `client_secrets.json` file to enable OAuth.
-Since this app is only using Google Accounts, navigate to the project page, and then change the Authorized Javascript Origin to the public address, e.g. `http://ec2-54-255-235-252.ap-southeast-1.compute.amazonaws.com`.
-Change the redirect URL to `http://ec2-54-255-235-252.ap-southeast-1.compute.amazonaws.com/catalog/`, then replace the `client_secrets.json` file with the new file.
-If you can't figure out your hostname, key in your IP address at th:is website [here](http://www.hcidata.info/host2ip.cgi).
-		5. If you get an SQLAlchemy related error, it's either the fact that you haven't installed the module, or because you haven't modified the parameters in `create_engine()`.
-I will address this later.

 9. **Setting up PostgreSQL on the instance**
 	1. Start off by typing `sudo apt-get install postgresql postgresql-contrib`
 	2. On installation, PostgreSQL creates a user named `postgres`.
 Change to the user using `sudo su - postgres` and then type `psql` in the terminal.